 - Family income, cultural or religious heritage, level of parents education, etc. are all part of who the student is as a whole person.

-Although it is possible to make a distinction between life-at-school and life-not-at-school, it isn’t realistic.
 The school has to nurture, educate, stimulate, and, yes, discipline, whole persons.
 Parents, school, church (if applicable), community, etc. are all interested in the flourishing of each individual student.
 Each deals with the individual as a whole entity, albeit with different aspects.